slu4coder/Minimal-UART-CPU-System/README.md

-# Minimal UART CPU System - 1.6 'Redux Beast Mode' OUT NOW!
+# Minimal UART CPU System

+NEW: Also check out my recent design 'Minimal 64 Home Computer' here:

 NEW: Minimal CPU 1.6 'Redux' is now running in beast mode at up to 8.3MHz.